AdobeDocs/adp-devsite-utils/README.md

 ```

 The script will test each redirect from `redirects.json` and report:
-- ✓ Successful redirects that return 200
+- ✓ Successful redirects that return 200 AND match the expected destination
-- ✗ Failed redirects with error details
+- ✗ Failed redirects with error details (including destination mismatches)
 - A summary of total tested, successful, and failed redirects

 ## Deployment